London Stadium: 2015 World Cup

 In July 2012 the Olympic Park Legacy Company submitted a bid to England Rugby 2015 to host some matches of the 2015 Rugby World Cup.
-On 2 May 2013, it was officially announced that the Olympic Stadium was due to host four Pool matches during the World Cup and the Bronze final.
+On 2 May 2013, it was announced that the Olympic Stadium was due to host four Pool matches during the World Cup and the Bronze final.
 The first rugby union match at the stadium took place on 29 August 2015 as part of a testing programme ahead of the World Cup.
 The match featured the first-ever game between the invitational Barbarians side and Samoa.
 The Barbarians won 27–24, with Samoa having Kane Thompson sent off for punching.
 The game was delayed when pitch sprinklers came on during the first half.

 Premiership Rugby

-At fixture launch on 7 July 2017, it was announced that Saracens would host their annual Derby Day clash against Harlequins at the London Stadium on 24 March 2018.
+At fixture launch on 7 July 2017, it was announced that Saracens would host their annual Derby Day clash against Harlequins at London Stadium on 24 March 2018.
 This was the first time since 2010 that this fixture did not take place at Wembley.
 The match ended in a 24–11 win for Saracens in front of a crowd of 55,329 and was the first-ever Premiership Rugby match at the stadium.
 The match was repeated in 2019 which ended as a 27–20 win for Saracens in front of a crowd of 42,717.